 8. The tech scramble

-Off the back of a tumultuous couple of years in Sports advertising with city lockdowns and crowd restrictions, marketers had to get clever with their efforts as they weren’t able to rely on their bread-and-butter campaigns.
+Off the back of a tumultuous few years in Sports advertising with city lockdowns and crowd restrictions, marketers had to get clever with their efforts as they weren’t able to rely on their bread-and-butter campaigns.

 Advertisers realized that their target audience were highly likely to be watching, streaming, or downloading sports.
 And, just like that, advertisers could target audiences as they sat on their sofas with very specific campaigns.
 Everything from Super Bowl Sunday to Monday Night Football was taken over with sponsored content and advertising airtime.
 No game was safe.

-Even though we move towards a *hopefully* more stable 2023 (pause for laughter), the marketing landscape will still evolve as algorithms are tweaked and analyzed.
+Even though we are *hopefully* moving towards a more stable future (pause for laughter), the marketing landscape will still evolve as algorithms are tweaked and analyzed.

 If it isn’t already, digital advertising should be a big player in your marketing strategy, no matter the industry you operate in.
 Understanding where your customers are now as opposed to 10 years ago allows you to invest in campaigns that will give you that all-important return on investment.

-Whilst we’re highly unlikely to see organizations in our space fuelling public advertising spats, as a sector we could lean into realism and take some of 2022’s trends into 2023 as inspiration as to how to shape our offerings.
+Although we’re highly unlikely to see organizations in our space fuelling public advertising spats, leaning into realism and taking successful past trends into your latest marketing strategy could inspire future campaigns.

-We can definitely move our approach to EDI in advertising forwards, and it’s within our gift to be increasingly representative of our communities, clients, employees and suppliers across our channels and content.
+In addition, we can advance our approach to EDI in advertising, and it’s within our gift to be increasingly representative of our communities, clients, employees, and suppliers across our channels and content.